Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 • Blood in stool, black/tarry stool, or suspected foreign object ingestion

-• Kittens, seniors, or cats with known medical conditions that become constipated suddenly
+• Kittens, seniors, or medically fragile cats that suddenly become constipated

-Important: If you’re not sure whether your cat is trying to pee or trying to poop, treat it as a urinary emergency until proven otherwise — especially in male cats.
+Important: If you can’t tell whether your cat is trying to pee or trying to poop, treat it as a possible urinary emergency until proven otherwise, especially in male cats.

 Quick helper: Cat Emergency Triage (ER now or wait?).